There are currently about 1 million self-directed IRA LLC accounts in the United States. With an average age of SDIRA LLC account holders being 55.

 Who can be a member of a SDIRA LLC?

 There are a few requirements for who can be a member of a SDIRA LLC.
 The first is that the person must have an IRA.
 This can be either a traditional IRA, Roth IRA, SEP IRA, or SIMPLE IRA.
 The second requirement is that the person must be a U.S. citizen or resident alien.
 Lastly, the person must be at least 18 years old.

 Where can I get more information on SDIRA LLCs?

 There are a few different ways to set up a self-directed IRA LLC.
-The most common way is to use a custodian that specializes in self-directed IRAs, such as Entrust or Advanta.
+The most common way is to use a custodian that specializes in self-directed IRAs, such as Equity Trust, Entrust , STRATA Trust, Advanta, or Preferred Trust Company.
 With a custodian, you can open an IRA and then rollover funds from an existing IRA or 401(k).

 How do I open a self directed IRA LLC account?